Two Balls on a Tree

 Halvorson's complementarity results rigorously establish that position and momentum representations are mutually exclusive in quantum mechanics.
 The present paper interprets this as the non-commutativity of depth and angle readings on the dendrogram.

-The present paper provides the geometric reading that connects these four programs, the specific mathematical conjecture, and the falsification conditions.
-It does not provide the formal proof of the conjecture, which requires techniques from p-adic analysis, nor the toy model deriving ℏ from branching parameters.
+The present paper provides the geometric reading that connects these programs, the formal proof (Appendix A), and the falsification conditions.
+What remains open is the toy model deriving ℏ from branching parameters.

 9. Conclusion